 A. Data about the data is called metadata.
-Information about the datasets being published thru a standard structure comprising of controlled vocabularies on government sectors, dataset types, jurisdictions, access mode, etc. Apart from facilitating easy access to data, it is useful for federation & integration of data catalogs.
+Information about the datasets being published through a standard structure comprising of controlled vocabularies on government sectors, dataset types, jurisdictions, access mode, etc. Apart from facilitating easy access to data, it is useful for federation & integration of data catalogs.

-Q. What are metadata Elements and their usage?
+Q. What are metadata Elements for catalogs/resources and their usage?

+A.1 Catalog

-A. Title (Required): A unique name of the Dataset viz.
-Current Population Survey <Year>, Consumer Price Index <Year> etc.
+Title (Required): A unique name for the catalog (group of resources) viz.
+Current Population Survey <Year>, Consumer Price Index <Year>, Variety-wise Daily Market Prices Data, State-wise Construction of Deep Tube wells over the years, etc.

-Description (Required): Provide a detailed description of the Dataset e.g., an abstract determining the nature and purpose of the catalog.
+Description (Required): Provide a detailed description of the catalog e.g., an abstract determining the nature and purpose of the catalog.